MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/setting-up-your-phone-system.md

 If you have been following the steps above, you have already bought and assigned Phone System and licenses and a Calling Plan (step 2) and acquired phone numbers for your users (step 3), so your calling plan is partially set up.
 To complete the procedures for setting up Calling Plan, see [Set up Calling Plans](set-up-calling-plans.md).

 ## Step 6: If you want to set up Audio Conferencing

 Sometimes people in your organization will need to use a phone to call in to a meeting.
-Skype for Business and Microsoft Teams include the audio conferencing feature for just this situation.
-People can call in to Skype for Business or Teams meetings using a phone, instead of using the Skype for Business or Teams app on a mobile device or PC.
+Microsoft Teams includes the audio conferencing feature for just this situation.
+People can call in to  Teams meetings using a phone, instead of using the Teams app on a mobile device or PC.
 For information about how to set up audio conferencing, see [Set up Audio Conferencing for Teams](set-up-audio-conferencing-in-teams.md).

 ## Step 7: If you want to set up a Cloud call queue